-Ranchlands Children Come First now has all new children at all locations wear wrist bands for the first week at the program.
-The wrist bands have the name of the program and phone numbers and emergency cell numbers.
-This is a good reminder for all new children that they attend our program and where they must go for lunch or afterschool.
+Children Come First has all new children at all locations wear wrist bands for the first week at the program.
+The wrist bands have the name of the program and phone number.
+This is a good reminder for all new children that they attend our program and where they must go afterschool.

-The program operators will ensure that all staff is aware of children's developmental needs. (ie. Children's maturity levels, special needs) Staff are informed about new children and their need via the message book, staff meetings, reading new forms and talking to the directors.
+The program operators will ensure that all staff is aware of children's developmental needs. (i.e., Children's maturity levels, special needs) Educators are informed about new children and their needs via our communication book, staff meetings, reading new forms and talking to the directors.